-Conflict is not something we avoid and we accept it as both inevitable and can be transformative.
-We are a diverse group of people who come together with the shared purpose of contributing to a more sustainable future for all Life on the earth.
+Conflict cannot always be avoided and we accept it as sometimes inevitable but with the potential to be transformative if carefully handled.
+We are a diverse group of people who come together with the shared purpose of contributing to a more sustainable future for all life on the earth.
 Holding on to this vision is one way of recognising the prime reason for joining the ecovillage.
 It is not all about 'me' - it is more about 'us'.
-The choice of Sociocracy as our decision-making process has a strong influence on preventing escalation when strong differences of opinion emerge in a complex group setting like the ecovillage.
+The choice of Sociocracy as our decision-making process has a significant influence on preventing escalation when strong differences of opinion inevitably emerge in a complex group setting like the ecovillage.
 See: How are decisions made in Narara Ecovillage?

-Although Sociocracy is not a conflict resolution methodology per se and it operates more on a group than a personal level, putting the principles of Sociocracy into practice regularly through policy and operational meetings helps us develop skills required to reduce destructive conflict between individual members as well as groups within the ecovillage community.
-Sociocracy is closely aligned to practices such as Nonviolent Communication (NVC) and restorative conferencing which aim to promote compassionate connection between people despite their differences and to prevent or ameliorate the potentially corrosive impact of unresolved conflict.
-The practices of listening to others without interruption, clarifying our understanding, owning our responses to issues and seeking 'consent' to outcomes that support our shared vision all help to build a culture where conflict does not escalate and fester.
+Although Sociocracy is not a conflict resolution methodology per se and it operates more on a group than a one to one level.
+Putting the principles of Sociocracy into practice regularly through policy and operational meetings helps us develop skills required to reduce destructive conflict between individual members as well as groups within the ecovillage community.
+Sociocracy is closely aligned to practices such as Nonviolent Communication (NVC) and restorative conferencing, which aim to promote compassionate connection between people despite their differences, and to prevent or ameliorate the potentially corrosive impact of unresolved conflict.
+The practices of giving everyone the opportunity to speak, listening to each other without interruption, clarifying our understanding, owning our responses to issues, and seeking 'consent' to outcomes that support our shared vision, all help to build a culture where conflict is less likely to escalate and fester.

-At Narara we have created the Collaboration sub-circle within a linked circle group focusing on social cohesion - our Community Circle.
-This is a policy making circle which promotes ways and means of helping members to gain and hone the personal skills of awareness, self-regulation and communication that connects.
-This circle also links to a group of 'supporters' - members with experience on counselling, mediation, therapy and personal development who voluntarily give time to others in the community who need to 'be heard'.
-We do not provide professional services and will refer members to specialists in the area where necessary.
-However, on many occasions, individuals, once 'heard' with empathy have managed to sort the issue out themselves or a simple witnessed listening session has resulted in the resolution of the conflict and, sometimes, a deepening of mutual understanding.
+At Narara we operate with 'circles' (equivalent to committees or groups in other organisations) which have various responsibilities and defined domains (areas) of operation.
+A circle may also have sub-circles (Working Groups) and we have created the Collaboration sub-circle within a linked circle group focusing on social cohesion - our Community Circle.
+This is a policy-making circle which promotes ways and means of helping members to gain and hone the personal skills of awareness, self-regulation and communication that connects positively.
+This circle also links to a group of 'supporters' - members with experience in counselling, mediation, therapy and personal development who voluntarily give time to others in the community who feel that they have not been adequately 'heard'.

+We do not provide professional services and may refer members to specialists in the area where necessary.
+However, on many occasions, individuals, once 'heard' with empathy have managed to sort the issue out themselves, or a simple witnessed listening session has resulted in the resolution of the conflict and, sometimes, a deepening of mutual understanding.
+We have also offered an occasional facilitated community-wide Listening Space to allow members to hear one another without interruption or response.

 If a conflict becomes entrenched or repeated behaviour causes distress, the concern will be taken through a series of levels - at all times the aim being to resolve the matter in the least repressive way.
-The ultimate authority within the jurisdiction of Narara Ecovillage lies with the Co-op Board which has the capacity to remove an individual from membership.
+The ultimate authority within the jurisdiction of Narara Ecovillage lies with the Co-op Board which has the ultimate capacity to remove an individual from Membership.
 This is the option of last resort.
-Of course, if there is any contravention of the law, the matter is referred to the Police or other legal body.
+Of course, if there is a significant contravention of the law, the matter would be referred to the Police or other legal body.